Ahmad-Mahagna/shorten-url-demo/README.md

  - improve random generation
  - Add Code Comments
  - Validation on URL ...
- - improve requests ( remove null parameters )
+ - improve requests ( remove null parameters , adding http status)
+ - improve response ( contain also input from user and merge between all type  for make and fetch )
  - make request to generate urls json rather than plain/text to advanced parameters
  - change UI ( challenge uses only one page )